Qullasuyu

+The first large Spanish incursion into Qullasuyu was Diego de Almagro's expedition to Chile in 1535 in which a large force entered present-day Bolivia, the Argentine Northwest and then Chile.

+The modern demonym Colla for people of western Bolivia is derived from Qullasuyu.

 Etymology

 The four suyus of the Inca empire.
 Qullasuyu appears in blue.

 From Quechua, composite of qulla (meaning south, but also the namesake people) and suyu (region, quarter of the Inca Empire), with the meaning of "southern region".

 Wamani

 Each suyu was divided into wamani, or provinces.
 Qullasuyu included the wamani of: